 What Does a Brown Widow Look Like?

-Though called the “brown” widow, this spider can range in color.
+Although it’s called a brown widow, this spider can range in color.
 You may see them with a solid brown color, or they could be a patchy or mottled brown.
-Occasionally, they might be a tannish color or white.
-A good identifying mark for a brown widow female is the orange hourglass shape that appears on the underside of their abdomen, and the black and brown striped legs.
+A good identifying mark for a brown widow female is the orange hourglass shape that appears on the underside of their abdomen as well as their black and brown striped legs.

 - Most of the symptoms will be centered on the location of the bite and it can be quite painful.

-- Some of the additional symptoms may include headache, muscle pain, lethargy, sweating, nausea, and shortness of breath.
+- Additional symptoms may include headache, muscle pain, lethargy, sweating, nausea, and shortness of breath.

 - An outside woodpile or an old tool shed would be prime locations for a brown widow.

 - The best way to prevent bites is to shake out any item that has been stored away for a long time before you use it.